neonbjb/tortoise-tts/README.md

 well..... not so slow anymore now we can get a **0.25-0.3 RTF** on 4GB vram and with streaming we can get < **500 ms** latency !!!

-## Demos
+## Examples

 See [this page](http://nonint.com/static/tortoise_v2_examples.html) for a large list of example outputs.

 A cool application of Tortoise + GPT-3 (not affiliated with this repository): https://twitter.com/lexman_ai.
 Unfortunately, this proejct seems no longer to be active.

-## Usage guide
+## Usage Guide

-### Local installation
+### Local Installation

-If you want to use this on your own computer, you must have an NVIDIA GPU.
+If you'd like to run this locally, a Nvidia GPU is highly recommended, however MPS (Apple Silicon) computers are now supported.

 On Windows, I **highly** recommend using the Conda installation path.
 I have been told that if you do not do this, you will spend a lot of time chasing dependency problems.

 First, install miniconda: https://docs.conda.io/en/latest/miniconda.html